lararosekelley/dotfiles/content/.config/obs-studio/README.md

 The locks can stay enabled while you adjust filters.

+## Using the retro video in Zoom

+OBS Virtual Camera makes the finished scene, including its video filters, available to Zoom as a webcam.
+Recording or streaming is not required.

+### Fedora prerequisite

+Linux requires the **v4l2loopback** kernel module for OBS Virtual Camera.
+Install a package compatible with your Fedora release and running kernel, then load the module.
+With Secure Boot enabled, the module also needs an accepted signature.
+This setup has not yet been completed here; the earlier OBS log reported `v4l2loopback not installed, virtual camera not registered`.

+After installing and loading the module, restart OBS.
+If Virtual Camera is unavailable, check **Help → Log Files → View Current Log** for v4l2loopback errors.

+### Start a call

+1. Open OBS and choose the scene to send to Zoom.
+The widescreen master gives a milder look; the 4:3 reference gives the stronger VHS/TV look.
+The phone reference includes large side bars in the landscape output.
+2. In **Controls**, click **Start Virtual Camera**.
+3. In Zoom, open **Settings → Video → Camera** and select the OBS virtual camera device.
+Its displayed name may depend on the v4l2loopback configuration.
+If it is missing, restart Zoom after starting Virtual Camera.
+4. Turn off Zoom backgrounds and appearance filters initially so they do not interfere with the retro treatment.
+5. Keep OBS and Virtual Camera running for the call, then click **Stop Virtual Camera** when finished.

+By default, Virtual Camera sends OBS's program output: changing scenes changes what the call sees.
+Use the settings/gear beside **Start Virtual Camera** to select a specific **Scene** as the output when you want a fixed call composition.

+### Audio and call quality

+- Virtual Camera sends **video only**.
+In **Zoom → Settings → Audio**, select the Scarlett microphone directly.
+This bypasses OBS's compressor and limiter; sending processed OBS audio would require separate virtual-audio routing.
+- Heavy noise and scanlines can become blocky under Zoom's compression.
+For regular work calls, consider a dedicated landscape call scene with milder NTSC/VHS effects.
+Such a scene is not included yet.

 ## Plugin dependency

 Install [OBS Retro Effects](https://github.com/lararosekelley/obs-retro-effects) separately.
 The fork's README documents Fedora build and user-local installation.
 Compiled plugins, credentials, logs, and backups are excluded from this directory's versioned configuration.